belzecue/atnb_XSM_Extended_State_Machine/README.md

 To DrPetter's sfxr allowing a quick add of sound effects : https://www.drpetter.se/project_sfxr.html

+To André for the platformer's music : [link to add]

 What's next ?
 -----------------

 Well now you can create open source games with Godot and share, right ?
+Please report any bug and suggest enhancements to the plugin.

 As for me, It might be a Godot 4.0 version...